 There are a couple of benefits of a pen and paper timesheet with the most prominent being that they are much cheaper to start with, though they may cost more, in the long run, depending on the number of employees you have and your turnover rate.
 On top of that, pen and paper timesheets do not require any additional hardware or resources outside of their namesake.

 On the other hand, pen and paper timesheets either require someone to verify that they are accurate at the time or rely on the honor system.
-Because of this, pen and paper timesheets are one of the most abusable ways of keeping track of your employee hours and generally only used for beginning, small businesses.
+Because of this, pen and paper timesheets are particularly susceptible to timesheet fraud and generally only used for beginning, small businesses.

 It did not take business owners long to see the potential folly of a pen and paper timesheet, especially if the business had a lot of employees.
 It is one thing to verify the timesheets of a dozen employees or less and another thing altogether to verify the timesheets of a hundred employees or more.

 On top of that, many business owners wanted to streamline tracking employee hours, so the employee can get to work as quickly as possible upon arrival.
 This is where the time clock comes into play which sees the employee insert a time card into a slot which is then stamped with the time.

 This can be a surprisingly effective method of tracking employee hours and is still used in plenty of businesses today, but it too runs into the issue of the honor system.
 Because of this, the time clock falls prey to the most common type of employee time theft: “buddy punching” where one person punches the time card of another.

 Online spreadsheets are a more modern version of the time clock, offering many of the same benefits while cutting down on some of the potential abuses.
 That said, keeping track of employee hours with an online spreadsheet comes with a couple of issues on its own that simply shift the problems, rather than eliminate them.